 Both of them will surprise you with stunning never-ending views.
 Up at the monastery you can just walk around the area filled with historical buildings and rocky views.
 Adventurous souls may go for a shorter or even longer hiking tour.
 The longest tour takes around 5 hours.
 Check out the official website of the monastery for the best routes!

-Charming Towns Close to Barcelona
+Another Charming Towns to See Around Barcelona

 If you have a little bit more time spend it by visiting the towns and cities nearby Barcelona.
 Picturesque Girona is just 40 minutes away by train, rich in history Tarragona is no longer than 60 minutes, and majestic Zaragoza is situated just 1 hour and 23 minutes by bus.